Training Workshops 2019

 The training is suitable for a multi-disciplinary audience and there are courses for all stages of professional development – from introductory to advanced.

-Psychopathic personality disorder is an important risk factor for violence.
+Facilitator: Prof David Cooke Psychopathic personality disorder is an important risk factor for violence.
 Additionally, it has relevance for treatment and risk management.
 The Psychopathy Checklist Revised (PCL-R) is currently the best validated measure of psychopathy.
 The use of the PCL-R has become widespread across many agencies; it provides a standard methodology for assessing this important risk factor.
-In particular, emphasis is given to the clinical information derived from the instrument and how that information can be used in risk violence formulation.
-Using a…Find out more »
+In particular, emphasis is given to the clinical information derived from the instrument and how that information can be used in risk…Find out more »

-The International Personality Disorder Examination (IPDE) is a semi-structured clinical interview developed to assess the personality disorder presentations described in section II of the Diagnostic and Statistical Manual of Mental Disorder 5th Edition and the International Classification of Diseases 10th Edition.
-Personality disorder assessment is an important undertaking in forensic and other settings, for example, to clarify diagnosis and co-morbidity, to formulate the association between mental health needs and harmful behaviour, and to justify specific treatment and management pathways within…Find out more »
+Facilitator: Dr Caroline Logan The International Personality Disorder Examination (IPDE) is a semi-structured clinical interview developed to assess the personality disorder presentations described in section II of the Diagnostic and Statistical Manual of Mental Disorder 5th Edition and the International Classification of Diseases 10th Edition.
+Personality disorder assessment is an important undertaking in forensic and other settings, for example, to clarify diagnosis and co-morbidity, to formulate the association between mental health needs and harmful behaviour, and to justify specific treatment…Find out more »